Our research

 Brains in sync: Assessing parent-child synchrony with EEG

-Explores brain activation synchrony in parent-child dyads and relationships with early life stress and child behavioural outcomes.
+Exploring brain activation synchrony in parent-child dyads with EEG.

 Managing neonatal pain in New Zealand